fclaerho/buildstack/README.md

 ------------

 The target audience is _SQA engineering_, _build engineering_ and _development_ folks
-who are all dealing with the same problem: how to quickly build (or run test, or install it…) a project which is using a build stack you're not familiar with?
+who are all dealing with the same problem: how to quickly build (or run test, or install…) a project which is using a build stack you're not familiar with?
 By using **Build**, check out any repository and build it.
 No question asked.